lambdebug/lambdebug.github.com/_posts/2010-08-25-rainbow-debugging.md

 the value of variables in the current context.
 To display values of nested expressions, they would need a time-machine, either to remember expressions already evaluated, or to foresee an expression to be evaluated.
-Let me give an example,
+Let me give an example in Clojure, the idea is supposed to work for also other languages, though.

 <div class='repl'><code>
 <span style='color:red'>(if</span><br>